-Employment of postsecondary education administrators is projected to grow 9 percent over the next ten years, faster than the average for all occupations.
-Expected growth is due to increases in enrollments.
+Employment of postsecondary education administrators is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.

 People will continue to seek postsecondary education to accomplish their career goals.
 As more people enter colleges and universities, more postsecondary education administrators will be needed to serve the needs of these additional students.

 Additional admissions officers will be needed to process students’ applications.
-More registrars will be needed to register students for classes and ensure that they meet graduation requirements.
-More student affairs workers will be needed to make housing assignments and plan events for students.
+Registrars will be needed to direct student registration for classes and ensure that they meet graduation requirements.
+Student affairs workers will be needed to make housing assignments and plan events for students.

 Despite expected increases in enrollment, employment growth in public colleges and universities will depend on state and local government budgets.
-When state and local governments reduce budgets for higher education, postsecondary institutions may lay off employees, including administrators.
-As a result, employment growth may be somewhat limited by state and local government budget constraints.
+If there is a budget deficit, postsecondary institutions may lay off employees, including administrators.
+If there is a budget surplus, postsecondary institutions may hire more employees.